How Credit Scoring Systems Work

 Credit scores exist to solve a specific problem: how can a lender quickly assess the risk of lending money to someone they've never met?

 Before automated credit scoring, loan decisions were made by individual bankers based on personal relationships, local reputation, and subjective judgment.
 This system was inconsistent and often discriminatory.
 Credit scores were designed to standardize lending decisions by using statistical analysis of past borrower behavior.
+According to FICO, approximately 90% of top U.S. lenders use FICO scores in their credit decision-making, making it the dominant model in the industry.

 The fundamental purpose of a credit score is prediction.
 The score estimates the probability that a borrower will become seriously delinquent (usually defined as 90 days or more late) on any credit account within the next 24 months.
 A higher score indicates lower predicted risk; a lower score indicates higher predicted risk.